 Then click on the Cog Wheel at the bottom of the navigation bar on the left-hand side of the interface and select "Settings".
-Then in the Settings pane click on "Extensions" and the "CMake Tools configuration".
+Then in the Settings pane click on "Extensions" and then "CMake Tools".
 Then scroll down to "Cmake: Configure Environment".
-Click on "Add Item" and add set the PICO_SDK_PATH to be\pico-sdk as in Figure 19.
+Click on "Add Item" and set the PICO_SDK_PATH to be\pico-sdk as in Figure 20.

-Figure 19.
+Figure 20.
 Setting

 PICO_SDK_PATH

 Environment Variable

 in the CMake

 Extension